Last Updated on

 However you get that news of approaching martial law, you can now make a hasty retreat before your neighborhood is locked down.
 What if the first step of a rogue faction is to seize and interrogate (torture) healthy adult men who they see as a possible threat to their power?

+The Nazis did this to the Jews in World War II — and there were a lot of executions if you remember.
 From the countryside, you can hide safely under the cover of the forest, and make plans and preparations for the next leg of your journey.

-A large number of Jews were able to escape the Nazis by fleeing into the forests, surviving the weather and foraging for food (or just handouts of free food), and eventually escaping.
-Sometimes they had the help of "underground" elements, resistance fighters and their supporters.
+A large number of Jews were able to escape the Nazis by fleeing into the wilderness, surviving the weather and foraging for food (or just handouts of free food), and eventually escaping.
+Sometimes they had the help of “underground” elements, resistance fighters and their supporters.